 2. Wash your tea towels frequently

 Tea towels will quickly harbor bacteria in record time.
-After every few kitchen, pop them into the wash to make sure they’re fresh and clean.
+After every few kitchen, pop them into the washing machine and add some of our natural eco friendly laundry detergent to make sure they’re fresh and clean.

 3. No thawing on the counter

 If you’re going to be cooking meat this holiday season do not, we repeat, do not defrost it in room temperature.
 Meat left out for two hours is in the danger zone for bacterial growth.
 Thaw it either the fridge, cold water or (if you really want) the microwave.

 People seriously do this.
 This removes barely any bacteria and it increases the risk of cross contamination due juices that may splash on the counter.

 When cutting poultry, meat or eggs, food can get stuck within the wood and seep directly into the board which can cause bacteria to grow inside.
 Use hot, soapy water and Natural Kitchen Cleaner as soon as you can to clean the cutting surface before anything dries.

 Sometimes food cooks at different rates.
 Use a food thermometer to measure separate areas of the meal to make sure that it’s cooked properly.

 7. Put food away within two hours

 While we all enjoy lounging around after a big meal, make sure the effort is there to pack up that food.
 Bacteria grows exponentially fast at room temperature and two hours is the danger zone.